Cheukting/rasa_workshop/README.md

 If you are a regex expert, you can change it to a better expression. 😉

-After that, we have to setup the [NLP pipeline](http://rasa.com/docs/rasa/nlu/choosing-a-pipeline/), it can be done by editing `config.yml`.
-Here we will change the `supervised_embeddings` to `pretrained_embeddings_spacy` so that we use the pretrained SpaCy embedding pipeline.
+After that, we have to setup the [NLP pipeline](http://rasa.com/docs/rasa/nlu/choosing-a-pipeline/), which can be done by editing `config.yml`.
+This configuration file defines the NLU and Core components that your model will use.

+In `config.yml` change the `supervised_embeddings` to `pretrained_embeddings_spacy` so that we use the pretrained SpaCy embedding pipeline.
+You can find out more about NLU pipelines [here](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#choosing-a-pipeline).

 ## Train and test NLU